-Some people with diabetes have hard times performing the traditional exercise, which is why chair exercises can be beneficial.
-They improve circulation, muscle strength, joint flexibility, and reduce stress.
+Some people with diabetes have a hard time performing traditional exercise, which is why chair exercises can be beneficial.
+They improve circulation, muscle strength, and joint flexibility, and reduce stress.

 However, it’s always best to check with your doctor before starting any exercise program.